Yoshiazuma Hiroshi: Career

 He has not missed a bout through injury since his debut.
 July 2018 was his 135th career tournament with no absences over a period of 22 years, equal to Aobajo, although Yoshiazuma has fought around 500 bouts fewer than Aobajo's record of 1630 consecutive bouts, having spent only 21 of those tournaments in the sekitori ranks fighting a full 15 days.
 In September 2020 nineteen members of Tamanoi stable tested positive for COVID-19, after a lower ranked wrestler became ill.
 Every wrestler at the stable, including Yoshiazuma was prevented from participating in the September tournament.
+However, this was not considered an interruption to his streak of consecutive appearances, and in September 2023 he moved into the top ten all-time.
+He became the current oldest active rikishi in professional sumo after Satonofuji's retirement at the end of the May 2025 tournament.

 Fighting style

 Yoshiazuma is a solidly yotsu-sumo wrestler who prefers grappling to pushing and thrusting techniques.
 His favoured grip on his opponent's mawashi or belt is migi-yotsu, a left hand outside, right hand inside position.
 He wins about half of his bouts with a straightforward yori-kiri, or force out.
 Another kimarite he regularly uses is hataki-komi, the slap down.